top of page

 You laugh.
 But it’s the truth, especially for those in low-income countries.
 So let’s dissect this.

-A business plan is a document that describes what the business does, where it wants to go, and how it will get there.
 There’s a lot more to it, but let’s keep it simple for now.
-What entrepreneurs need, though, is whatever will best help them reach their growth goals.
+What entrepreneurs need, though, is a plan that will best help them reach their growth goals.

 Entrepreneurs in developing countries are not all the same; they fall along a continuum.
 At the risk of oversimplifying, developing-country entrepreneurs typically fall into one of three general classifications.